Enter the load, steel ball diameter, and depression diameter into the calculator to determine the Brinell Hardness of an object.

 Brinell Hardness Formula

-The following equation is used to calculate the Brinell Hardness number of a material.
+The following equation is used to calculate the Brinell Hardness number of materials.

 - Where P is the applied load (kg-f)